Muhlenbergia sericea

-Muhlenbergia sericea, synonym Muhlenbergia filipes, known as gulf hairawn muhly or sweet grass, is a species of grass in the family Poaceae.
+Muhlenbergia sericea, synonym Muhlenbergia filipes, known as gulf hairawn muhly or sweetgrass, is a species of grass in the family Poaceae.
 It is native to the Southeastern United States (Alabama, Florida, Georgia, Louisiana, Mississippi, North Carolina, South Carolina, and Texas).

 Description

 Sweetgrass is a perennial grass.
 It grows in clumps, with stems sometimes reaching as high as 120 cm.
 Most of the growth happens during spring and summer.
 The foliage is yellow-green.
 In the autumn, it produces large (30–70 cm long by 20–30 cm wide) effuse inflorescences (clusters on a stalk) of tiny red and purple spikelets (the type of flower seen in grasses).
 It produces purple seeds weight about a third of a milligram.
 Propagation is by seed or sprigging.

 Sweetgrass is neither shade tolerant or drought tolerant, but it is fire tolerant and salt-tolerant.
 With a minimum temperature of 7 F, it can tolerate freezing temperatures.